carvel-dev/kbld/docs/packaging.md

-## Packaging images
+## Packaging/relocating images

-kbld can be used to package all referenced container images into a single tarball so that they can be easily imported into a same or different registry.
+kbld provides a way to relocate (i.e. copy) images between multiple registries.
+Two approaches are available:

+- `kbld relocate` (available v0.23.0+) allows to efficiently copy images between registries as long as running `relocate` command has connectivity to both registries.
+- `kbld package` and `kbld unpackage` allows to export images into a single tarball, and later import them from given tarball into a different (or same) registry.
+This approach does _not_ require connectivity to source registry during the `pkg unpackage` time.

 Use cases:

 - packaging applications for fully offline environments with a private registry
-- moving images from one registry to another
+- copying images from one registry to another
 - backing up images

-There are two approaches to do this (both use same commands):
+There are two approaches to do this:

 - With lock file (recommended)
 - Directly against configuration